-Chapter 4 Instrumental analysis
+Chapter 4 Instrumental Analysis

-4.1 Column and gradient selection
+4.2 Column and gradient selection

 For GC, higher temperature could release compounds with higher boiling point.
 For LC, gradient and functional groups of stationary phase would be more important than temperature.
 Polarity of samples and column should match.
 More polar solvent could release polar compounds.
 Normal-phase column will not retain non-polar compounds while reversed-phase will elute polar column in the very beginning.
 To cover a wide polarity range or logP value compounds, normal phase column should match with non-polar to polar gradient to get a better separation of polar compounds while reverse phase column should match with polar to non-polar gradient to elute compounds.
-If you use an inappropriate order of gradient, you compounds would not be separated well.
+If you use an inappropriate order of gradient, your compounds would not be separated well.
 If you have no idea about column and gradient selection, check literature’s condition.
 Meanwhile, the pretreatment methods should fit the column and gradient selection.
 You will get limited information by injection of non-polar extracts on a normal phase column and nothing will be retained on column.
-This study show improved chromatography conditions will improve the annotation results(Anderson et al. 2021).
+This study showed improved chromatography conditions will improve the annotation results(Anderson et al. 2021).
 You can also install polar and non-polar columns and run separation on one column while condition on another one, which could extend the chemical coverage(Flasch et al. 2022).

 Meta-analysis of chromatographic methods in EBI metabolights and NIH Workbench could be a guide for lab without experience on metabolomics chromatographic methods(Harrieder et al. 2022).